5 Ways to Make the Most of Counseling

 Laptop, notepad and phone on a desk

-So how do you find the right counselor for you?
+So how do you find the right therapist for you?
 It's natural to want to get some relief as quickly as possible.
-But if you can, spend some time interviewing counselors before you schedule your first session.
+But if you can, spend some time interviewing therapists before you schedule your first session.

-First though, research some of the popular counseling modalities such as Cognitive Behavioral, Psychodynamic, etc. See which ones resonate with you.
+First though, research some of the popular counseling modalities such as cognitive behavioral therapy, psychodynamic, etc. and see which ones resonate with you.
 Don't get stuck on the style of therapy though.
 Again, it's the counselor-client match that matters most.

 Also, decide what you want to achieve in counseling.
 Do you have only a few specific things you want to solve quickly, or do want to some deeper, long-term work?

-When it comes time to start interviewing potential counselors, come up with a list of questions you want to ask.
+When it comes time to start interviewing potential therapists, come up with a list of questions you want to ask.
 Don't be afraid to ask the tough questions.

-Take the time to find a counselor that feels right for you.
-If you find yourself paralyzed with indecision, remember you can always change counselors.
+Take the time to find a therapist that feels right for you.
+If you find yourself paralyzed with indecision, remember you can always change therapists.
 Typically, a positive therapeutic alliance is established between 1-3 sessions, so you should know pretty quickly if you have found a good fit.

 Man writing in a counseling journal